 To download application form in editable Adobe Acrobat format, please click here.

-The certificates can be purchased by depositing cash at the issuing office or by presenting a cheque.
+The certificates can be purchased by depositing cash at the issuing office or by presenting a cheque / draft / pay-order.
 The certificates shall immediately be issued on receipt of cash.
-However, in case of deposit through cheque the certificates will be issued with effect from the date of realization of the cheque after receipt of the clearance advice.
+However, in case of deposit through cheque / draft / pay-order the certificates will be issued with effect from the date of realization of the cheque / draft / pay-order after receipt of the clearance advice.

-The certificates can be enchased any time after issuance subject to deduction of service charges at the following rates:
+There certificates can be enchased at any time after issuance subject to deduction of service charges at the following rates:

-If enchased after one year but before completion of 02 years from the date of purchase @ 0.75% of the face value
+If enchased after 01 year but before completion of 02 years from the date of purchase @ 0.75% of the face value

-If enchased after two years but before completion of 03 years from the date of purchase @ 0.50% of the face value
+If enchased after 02 years but before completion of 03 years from the date of purchase @ 0.50% of the face value

-If enchased after three years but before completion of 04 years from the date of purchase @ 0.25% of the face value
+If enchased after 03 years but before completion of 04 years from the date of purchase @ 0.25% of the face value

-If enchased after completion of 04 years there are service charges
+If enchased after completion of 04 years there are no service charges

 The encashment of certificate(s) may be allowed through a person duly authorized (in writing) by the investor on an authority letter under his / her signature provided that:–